Nepal Food Guide

 Sekuwa

-Nepalese-style grilled meat (usually goat, chicken, or buff) marinated in spices and cooked over charcoal fire.
-Served with puffed rice, achar, and sometimes grilled vegetables.
-Popular street food and restaurant appetizer.
-Smoky, spicy flavor makes it perfect accompaniment to drinks.
+Nepalese-style grilled meat, usually goat, chicken or buff, marinated in spices and cooked over charcoal.
+It comes with puffed rice, achar and sometimes grilled vegetables.
+You find it as street food and as a restaurant appetizer, and its smoky, spicy flavor makes it a good match for a drink.

 Samosa (Nepali Style)

-Triangular deep-fried pastry filled with spiced potatoes, peas, and sometimes meat.
-Nepali samosas tend to be larger and spicier than Indian versions.
-Popular street snack served with tangy achar.
-Found at tea stalls and street vendors throughout Nepal.
+Triangular deep-fried pastry stuffed with spiced potato, peas and sometimes meat.
+The Nepali version tends to run larger and spicier than the Indian one.
+It is a common street snack, served with a tangy achar, and shows up at tea stalls and street carts across the country.

 Allergens: